 Do You Have Diabetes?
 Schedule an Appointment With Our Dallas Podiatrist Today!

-If you suffer from diabetes and are concerned about potential foot pain associated with it, it’s time to make an appointment with our Dallas podiatrist, Dr. Richard Nicols, to have your feet checked.
+If you suffer from diabetes and are concerned about potential foot pain associated with it, it’s time to make an appointment with one of our Dallas podiatrists, Dr. Richard Nicols or Dr. Joseph Harvey, to have your feet checked.
 Contact our office online or give us a call at (817) 481-4000 to schedule your appointment now.